By Ed Staskus

 Joanna Reid has jumped the bridge every summer with every one of her friends.
 “Pretty much everyone in my high school did it.
 You could say, want to go bridge jumping, and anybody would go.”

 A native of Stanley Bridge, “Yup, born and raised,” she spends autumn winter spring at university in New Brunswick, but her summers at home, kayaking, hanging out with her friends, and waiting tables at Carr’s Oyster Bar, as well as jumping the bridge at Stanley Bridge.

-“When it’s a nice day, but there’s no wind, and you’re really hot, I can jump ten times, more-or-less.
+“When it’s a nice day, but there’s no wind, and you’re really hot, I will jump ten times, more-or-less.
 It cools you off.”

-She never loses her cool, either, flying feet first thrill downwards cooling off, off the Stanley Bridge into the sparkling dark water of New London Bay.
+She never loses her cool, either, flying feet first thrill downwards cooling off, off the Stanley Bridge into the sparkling bright easy-landing water of New London Bay.